 - 1. Physical abuse

 - 2. Emotional abuse

 - 3. Sexual abuse

 - 4. Ritual abuse

 - 5. Neglect

 - 6. Elder/Financial abuse

 - 1. Physical abuse: Abuse in which a person deliberately and intentionally causes bodily harm to a child.
-Examples may include violent battery with a weapon (knife, belt, strap, etc.), burning, shaking, kicking, choking, fracturing bones, and any of a wide variety of non-accidental injuries to a child's body.

-- 2. Emotional abuse: Abuse in which a person exposes a child to spoken and/or unspoken violence or emotional cruelty.
+Examples may include violent battery with a weapon (knife, belt, strap, etc.), burning, shaking, kicking, choking, fracturing bones, and any of a wide variety of non-accidental injuries to a child's body. - 2.
+Emotional abuse: Abuse in which a person exposes a child to spoken and/or unspoken violence or emotional cruelty.
 Emotional abuse sends a message to the child of worthlessness, badness, and being not only unloved, but undeserving of love and care.
 Children exposed to emotional abuse may have experienced being locked in a closet, being deprived of any sign of parental affection, being constantly told they are bad or stupid, or being allowed or forced to abuse alcohol or drugs.
 Emotional abuse is often very difficult to prove and is devastating to the victim.
 Emotional abuse includes bullying, which is the conscious, willful and deliberate hostile activity intended to harm, induce fear through the threat of further aggression, and create terror.
-Includes both "in-person" and cyberbullying.

-- 3. Sexual abuse: Abuse in which sexual contact between a child and an adult (or another older and more powerful student) occurs.
+Includes both "in-person" and cyber-bullying. - A. Bullying is aggressive behavior that is intentional, is repeated over time, and involves an imbalance of power or strength. - B. Physical bullying when one person engages in physical force against another person such as hitting, punching, pushing, kicking, pinching, or restraining another. - C. Verbal bullying when someone uses their words to hurt another, such as by belittles or calling another hurtful names. - D. Nonverbal or relational bullying when one person manipulates a relationship or desired relationship to harm another person.
+This type of bullying also includes intimating another person by using gestures. - 3.
+Sexual abuse: Abuse in which sexual contact between a child and an adult (or another older and more powerful student) occurs.
 The child is never truly capable of consenting to or resisting such contact and/or such sexual acts.
 Often, the child is physically and psychologically dependent upon the perpetrator of the abuse.
-Examples of sexual abuse may include fondling, intercourse, incest and the exploitation of and exposure to child pornography or prostitution.

-- 4. Ritual abuse: Abuse in which physical, sexual, or psychological violations of a child are inflicted regularly, intentionally, and in a stylized way by a person or persons responsible for the child's welfare.
+Examples of sexual abuse may include fondling, intercourse, incest and the exploitation of and exposure to child pornography or prostitution. - 4.
+Ritual abuse: Abuse in which physical, sexual, or psychological violations of a child are inflicted regularly, intentionally, and in a stylized way by a person or persons responsible for the child's welfare.
 The abuser may appeal to some higher authority or power to justify the abuse.
 The abuse may include cruel treatment of animals or repeated threats of harm to the child, other persons, and animals.
 Reports of ritual abuse are often extremely horrifying and may seem too grim to be true.
-Children making such reports must not be ignored.

-- 5. Neglect: Abuse in which a person endangers a child's health, safety, or welfare through negligence.
+Children making such reports must not be ignored. - 5.
+Neglect: Abuse in which a person endangers a child's health, safety, or welfare through negligence.
 Neglect may include withholding food, clothing, medical care, education, and even affection and affirmation of the child's self-worth.
-This is perhaps the most common

-- form of abuse.
+This is perhaps the most common form of abuse.
 Neglect includes abandonment which is the desertion of a child or vulnerable elder by one who has assumed responsibility for care or custody of that person. - 6.
 Elder abuse: Elders are defined as anyone over 65 years old.
 Elder abuse can be either physical, financial, or by using exploitation.
 Exploitation can include the unauthorized or misuse of funds or property or assets belonging to the elder by force, misrepresentation or illegal means.